 With Scrivener, you can go back in time to a version of your document before that text was cut.
 You can copy it, paste it, and then save that text so you don’t have to rewrite it.

 Using “Snapshots” in Scrivener

-It was nice to be able to wipe the tears from her eyes and tell her that all her work had been saved as a backup.
-I felt like the superhero coming in, in his Scrivener Cape.
+A while back, a friend of mine called me in tears.
+Her Mac had fallen over backward off her desk.
+She thought she’d lost a 100,000-word novel.
+It was nice to be able to wipe tears from her eyes and tell her that her work had been saved as a backup.
+I felt like the superhero coming in with his Scrivener Cape.

 Using the “Corkboard” in Scrivener

 Thomas: Another organizational tool is the Corkboard.
 Microsoft has nothing that compares to it.
 How would you use the Corkboard to stay organized?